ingo/ingo.github.io/_recipes/chana_masala.md

 title: Chana Masala
 ---

 The resulting dish has a wonderful blend of flavors and fragrance.
 The golden color imparted by spices like turmeric and paprika is beautiful as well.
 It is typically served garnished with chopped fresh coriander.
-This recipe is a wonderful blend of Indian spices, creating a beautifully balanced dish.
-The color due to the tea, paprika and turmeric is beautiful as well.
-The fresh coriander on top at the end is a nice touch.

 ### Ingredients